 Batteries are something you might not really have considered before when it comes to your dog.
 With the festive season in full swing, it becomes even more likely that they will be around your home.
-It is therefore vital that owners are aware just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.
+It is therefore vital that owners are aware of just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.

 The Worst Time of Year

 While we need to consider battery safety around our pets all year, Christmas is one of the times when the risk factors increase.
 So many children’s toys and gadgets require batteries that people often pop them loose in the paper.
 With the chaos of excited kids and wrapping paper flying, this can often mean that they end up on the floor unnoticed to all except your dog as he snuffles around the floor looking for exciting things.
-Dogs use their mouths to explore, and while you might think they wouldn’t eat something that could be harmful, sadly that is far from the case.
-Even if they were to chew a battery and decide not to swallow it, damage could be done.
+Dogs use their mouths to explore, and while you might think they wouldn’t eat something that could be harmful, sadly, that is far from the case.
+Even if they were to chew a battery and decide not to swallow it, the damage could be done.
 A swallowed battery could be fatal, so let’s look in more detail.